Domestication of the cat: Contemporary breeds

 In 1871 only five cat breeds were recognized by an association in London.
-Today the US-based Cat Fanciers Association (CFA) recognizes 41 breeds and The International Cat Association (TICA) recognizes 57 breeds.
-Most of these breeds are defined by phenotypic, or visible, characteristics, most of which are single gene traits found at low to moderate levels in the non-pedigree cat.
-These characteristics are rare and not seen in the common house cat.
-Unlike most pet dogs, which come from a mixture of purebreed lineages, cats started as a mixture of many wildcat variations and have been selectively bred by humans for certain traits that lead to modern breeds.
-This has allowed for a large increase in the number of breeds in a shorter amount of time.
-This is also the reason why associations that classify cat breeds use the word "pedigreed", as domestic cats do not have true purebred forms.
+Today the US-based Cat Fanciers' Association (CFA) recognizes 41 breeds and The International Cat Association (TICA) recognizes 73 breeds.
+Most of these breeds are defined by phenotypic, or visible, characteristics, most of which are single gene traits found at low to moderate levels in the non-pedigree cat population.
+Unlike most pet dogs, which come from mixtures of pure-breed lineages, cats started as a mixture of many wildcat variations and have been selectively bred by humans for certain traits, leading to a relatively rapid proliferation of named breeds.
+This is also the reason why associations that classify cat breeds use the word "pedigreed," as domestic cats do not have true purebred forms in the sense applied to dogs.

-DNA studies have been conducted to connect the pedigree lines to those which freely bred at random.
-These studies were conducted using the same techniques as mentioned above, mitochondrial DNA and microsatellites were examined to find the common ancestor.
-All cat breeds were found to have originated in eight different regions and then selectively bred multiple times throughout history and relocated multiple times, leading to the approximately 45 modern breeds.
-These eight lineages include Europe, Egypt, India, Southeast Asia, Arabian Sea, East Asia, and the Mediterranean.
+DNA studies have connected pedigree lines to random-bred populations.
+All cat breeds were found to have originated in eight different regions and then were selectively bred and relocated throughout history, leading to approximately 45 modern breeds.
+These eight lineages are associated with Europe, Egypt, India, Southeast Asia, the Arabian Sea region, East Asia, and the Mediterranean.